colin-campbell/firestudio-catalina/README.md

 This Application will help install the Firewire driver and Universal Control v1.7.6
 for unsupported PreSonus Firewire devices on Mac OS Catalina 10.15 and above

+### Note: The driver will seemingly only run properly on pre 2012 Macs up to Catalina.
+Later than Catalina require a VT-D capable motherboard.
+This information comes from OpenCore forum and appears to be a MacOS limitation, not a problem with the driver itself.

 What the app does:
 * Downloads and installs the new 10.15+ compatible Firewire driver from UC v3.4.2-63992
 * Downloads the old UC Control Panel app from v 1.7.6-5875